hellold6/Platformer/README.md

 # Simple HTML Platformer (20 Levels)

-This is a small browser platformer built entirely in **one HTML file**.
+this is a small browser platformer built entirely in **one HTML and JS file**.
-Everything — the layout, styles, and game logic — is bundled together so you can open it in a browser and play immediately.
-No build steps, no external scripts, no dependencies.
+everything- the layout, styles, and game logic is bundled together so you can open it in a browser and play immediately. no build steps, no external scripts, no dependencies. just itself, and a browser.

-It uses plain HTML, CSS, and JavaScript to create a simple but surprisingly fun 20‑level platformer with enemies, spikes, gravity, and a basic lives system.
+it uses plain HTML, CSS, and JavaScript to create a simple but surprisingly fun 20‑level platformer with enemies, spikes, gravity, and a basic lives system.

 ---

-## Features
+## creature feature

 - 20 handcrafted levels
-- Moving enemies with patrol ranges
+- moving enemies with patrol ranges
-- Spikes and other hazards
+- spikes and other hazards
-- A goal orb to finish each level
+- a goal orb to finish each level
-- Three‑life system with a game‑over screen
+- three‑life system with a game‑over screen
-- Smooth animation using `requestAnimationFrame`
+- smooth animation using `requestAnimationFrame`
-- Basic physics (gravity, jumping, horizontal movement)
+- basic physics (gravity, jumping, horizontal movement)
-- Everything contained in a single `.html` file
+- everything contained in a tiny `.html` and `js` file

 ---

-## How to Play
+## how to play !!!

-- **Left:** Arrow Left or A
-- **Right:** Arrow Right or D
+- **left:** <ins>arrow left</ins> or <ins>a</ins>
-- **Jump:** Arrow Up, W, or Space
+- **right:** <ins>arrow right</ins> or <ins>d</ins>
+- **jump:** <ins>arrow up</ins>, <ins>w</ins>, or <ins>space</ins>
-- Reach the green goal orb to advance
+- reach the <ins>green goal orb</ins> to advance
-- Avoid enemies and spikes
+- avoid enemies (yellow) and spikes (red)
-- You start with 3 lives
+- you start with 3 lives

-Just open the file in any modern browser and you're good to go.
+just open the file in any modern browser and you're FLATPORMING.

+## warning D:
+Make sure you have the JS and HTML in the same folder, otherwise it gets kinda clueless and loses 90% of the game

 ---

-## How It Works
+## how it works (NEEEERD SECTION) (i will not edit this so that it's in NERRRRRD launguarge)

 ### Physics